 If your child simply refuses to brush their teeth, you’re far from being the only parent facing this struggle.
-Not only are kids pretty dang stubborn to start with, but they also make it a point to tell you how much they dislike the things they dislike.
+Not only are kids pretty dang stubborn to start with, but they also make it a point to tell you how much they dislike the things they dislike - even in this case if brushing is definitely worth keeping a flawless smile.
 And sometimes one of those “things” is brushing their teeth.

 Luckily, there are several ways that you can make tooth brushing more fun, as well as tips to make your child more inclined to get into a regular dental hygiene routine.

 You are your child’s first and biggest role model, and your behaviors have a huge impact on the way that they behave.
 If your child sees you regularly brushing your teeth, flossing, etc., they are much more likely to begin emulating those same behaviors.

 One way you can use this to make tooth brushing more fun for your child is to brush your teeth at the same time as them and act as a mirror by encouraging them to copy exactly what you are doing.
 This can turn brushing teeth into a fun little game, and it may make your child more inclined to brush their teeth each day.